johncollinson2001/ed-simulator/docs/FHIRMessages.md

 A domain event will exchange a number of messages with the server, as multiple FHIR resources may need to be created or updated to reflect the state of the emergency department.

+> ℹ For simplicity and to aid understanding of the basics, messages are sent individually.
+In a real
+> world scenario they may be sent together as a FHIR "bundle".

 See the following articles for details of the messages exchanged for each domain
 event: